wwalterr/dos/README.md

 ## About

-An asynchronous Denial-of-service attack through the TOR network and with fake User-Agent.
+An asynchronous Denial-of-service attack through the TOR network.

 ## Built with